tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 #> [1] '2.1.2'
 ```

-This makes a lot of sense.
+Frankly, this makes a lot of sense.
 Deferred events are triggered when an environment goes out of scope. `on.exit()` and `defer()` are meant to be used in an ephemeral environment, like a function execution environment.
 Deferring events on the global environment is pretty weird.

 But what about your interactive development of functions and tests?
 Every time you hit a call to `defer()` or `local_*()`, that code fails to execute.
 You're forced to develop your logic at arm's length or implement the intent of the `local_*()` calls manually.
-It can be tricky to develop with functions that work one way inside a function, but another way in the global environment (or that don't work at all). `substitute()` is an example of this.
+If you're doing quite a bit of work via `local_*()` or `on.exit()`, this presents a problem.
+Basically, it's harder to develop with functions that work one way inside a function, but another way in the global environment (or, worse, don't work at all). `substitute()` is another example of this.

 As of withr v2.2.0, you can `defer()` events on the global environment, which means that `local_*()` functions work too.
 This is still a pretty weird thing to do, which is why you get a message about how to trigger execution.